Situated action and communication

-Working within our Centre for Situated Action and Communication, we explore the processes through which human beings are influenced by their immediate worlds – and how they shape them.
+Working within our Centre for Interaction, Development and Diversity, we explore the processes through which human beings are influenced by their immediate worlds – and how they shape them.
 From this perspective, ‘things’ in the world – often seen as physical objects – are often deeply social as well.

 Our researchers study the implicit and often non-verbal ways in which we engage with other people, and the ways in which these processes influence social understanding, identity, and culture itself.

 We study psychological phenomena in relation to the contexts and situations in which they emerge, and our work covers different methods such as naturalistic observations, experiments, conversation analysis, cross-cultural studies and longitudinal studies.

 Our research and findings are regularly published in various journals within the field, – including Developmental Psychology, Autism, PLoS One, Discourse Studies, and Sports Medicine.

 To view a full list of staff and researchers in this area, please visit our research portal, Pure.

 Developmental psychology — research programmes include attentional and intentional engagements in infants, phonemic and semantic skills, and against the theory of mind.